hssantana92/hssantana92/README.md

 ### Hi there! 👋

-I'm Hugo and I'm in my final year of Computer Science with three more units left to complete.
-I have a passion for software engineering but am also venturing into the cyber security side of things this year.
-I am most proficient in C#, Python, & PHP
+I'm Hugo and I'm a recent Computer Science grad with a passion for software engineering but am also venturing into the cyber security side of things this year.
+I am most proficient in C#, Python, & PHP.
+I'm also working on a next.js typescript project at the moment to gain skills with this framework and language.

 ### I'm currently learning:
 - .NET Maui with C# and XAML